yuhsiangl/hw-data_packer/README.md

 - Do not use any external libraries (gems)
 - Do not write code anywhere outside of the two methods of `short_string_packer.rb`
 - Do not use any for/while loops.
-ONLY use `.map`, `.each` and so on.
+ONLY use functional iterators: `.map`, `.each`, `.reduce` etc.
+- Run `rubocop` on your code to ensure that it is formatted correctly

 ## Testing